scalar-labs/scalardb/docs/storage-abstraction.md

 }
 ```

-To apply the schema, go to the [`scalardb Releases`](https://github.com/scalar-labs/scalardb/releases) page and download the ScalarDB Schema Loader that matches the version of ScalarDB that you are using to the `getting-started` folder.
+To apply the schema, go to the [ScalarDB Releases](https://github.com/scalar-labs/scalardb/releases) page and download the ScalarDB Schema Loader that matches the version of ScalarDB that you are using to the `getting-started` folder.

 Then, run the following command, replacing `<VERSION>` with the version of the ScalarDB Schema Loader that you downloaded: